thrackle-io/rules-engine/.github/PRChecklist.md

    1. start the local chain
       1. “anvil”
    2. deploy code locally
-      1. “make deployAll”
+      1. “sh script/clientScripts/deploy/DeployProtocol.sh”
-      2. “make deployAllGame”
+      2. “sh script/clientScripts/deploy/DeployExampleApplicaiton.sh”
 3. Run a couple of the more involved forge test scripts found in command_test.txt.
 They should be at the token or AMM level.
 Examples:
    1. test Staking process
    2. test Oracle Rule